 Satisfactory academic progress applies to all students and is necessary to maintain eligibility for enrollment at the institution.
-All enrolled students must meet the University's minimum standards of achievement about cumulative grade point average and pace of completion.
+All enrolled students must meet UBIS's minimum standards of achievement about cumulative grade point average and pace of completion.
 A student's academic progress is evaluated at the end of each semester (2 academic terms).
-The University's Satisfactory Academic Progress (SAP) consists of a qualitative measurement which determines if students have a satisfactory cumulative grade point average in their program of study.
+UBIS's Satisfactory Academic Progress (SAP) consists of a qualitative measurement which determines if students have a satisfactory cumulative grade point average in their program of study.

-A student's failure to meet these standards will result in the student being placed on academic warning, academic probation, and/or dismissal from the University.
+A student's failure to meet these standards will result in the student being placed on academic warning, academic probation, and/or dismissal from UBIS.
 A student is informed of his academic status by his/her advisor who also discusses a success plan with the student.

-The following applies to all students enrolled at UBIS University:
+The following applies to all students enrolled at UBIS: